PrEP & PEP

 How do you take PrEP?

-On-demand PrEP: On-demand PrEP can be used daily for short periods of time or around single events of possible HIV exposure.
-It is only suitable for cis-gendered men who have sex with men.
-The first dose needs to be taken at least 2 hours before sex.
-Subsequent doses are dependent on HIV exposure.
+On-demand PrEP is when PrEP is used for short periods, or around single events of possible HIV exposure.
+It is currently only suitable for cis-gendered men who have sex with men because this is where the research has been completed.

 Are there any side effects?

-Side effects are not uncommon when starting PrEP.
+Some people experience side effects.
+These are more common when first starting PrEP.
 These can include nausea, headaches, and fatigue.
-Not everyone experiences these side effects, and if they do occur, they usually go away after a few weeks.
+Not everyone experiences these side effects; if they do occur, they usually go away after a few weeks.

 Do i still need to use a condom?

-Yes!
-PrEP is only effective in reducing the risk of HIV infection and use of condoms is still very important to protect you from other STIs such as chlamydia, gonorrhoea, and syphilis.
+Yes.
+PrEP is only effective in reducing the risk of HIV infection, and use of condoms is essential to protect you from other sexually transmissible infections (STIs), such as chlamydia, gonorrhoea, and syphilis.

 How do I get PrEP?

-PrEP can be prescribed by a GP for anyone who is at higher risk of HIV infection.
-A total of 3 months (28 tablets, with two repeats) can be prescribed at a time.
-The prescription is then taken to a pharmacy to have the medication dispensed, just like any other prescription.
-Most pharmacies will need to order the medication in for you, so there may be a delay of a day or two before it can be dispensed.
-For the repeat prescription, remember that the pharmacy needs to be reminded a few days before you run out, so you can continue on the medication without missing any doses.
+A GP can prescribe PrEP for anyone who is at higher risk of HIV infection.
+A total of 3 months (28 tablets, with 2 repeats) is prescribed at a time.
+You then take the prescription to a pharmacy to get the medication, just like any other prescription.
+Most pharmacies will need to order the medication for you, so there may be a delay of a day or two before it will be available.
+For the repeat prescription, remember that you will need to remind the pharmacy a few days before you run out so you can continue the medication without missing any doses.

-For people who do not hold a Medicare card PrEP is available by private importation.
-In this case you will still need to see a doctor to get a private prescription 28 tablets cost about $40.
+If you do not hold a Medicare card you can still access affordable PrEP.
+In this case, you will still need to see a doctor to get a private prescription.
+28 tablets cost about $40.
+For more information see PAN.

 What happens at my first appointment?

-The doctor will talk with you about your eligibility for PrEP, your past medical history, and the advantages and disadvantages of using PrEP.
-You will be asked to have some blood tests and an STI screen (sexual health check).
-Once you have had these tests you can be given your first prescription.
+The doctor will discuss your eligibility for PrEP, your past medical history, and the advantages and disadvantages of using PrEP.
+You will then need to have some blood tests and screening for sexually transmissible infections (STIs).
+Once you have had these tests you can be given your first prescription for PrEP.

 What is the cost of prep?

-PrEP is currently around $40 a month, and $6.40 for Health Care Card Holders.
-(Correct at time of publishing)
+PrEP costs around $30 to $40 a month and $7.70 for Health Care Card Holders.
+(This information was correct at time of publishing).

 Do I need to continue to see my doctor while I am on PrEP?

-From then on you will only need to see your doctor every three months for a review, which will include STI screening and a new prescription.
+From then on, you will only need to see your doctor every 3 months for a review, including STI screening and a new prescription.
 It is important to time follow-up appointments so that you don’t run out of medication.
-If you have symptoms or signs of an STI, you should always have a check-up even if you are not due for the three-month follow-up.
+If you have symptoms or signs of an STI, you should always have a check-up even if you are not due for the 3-month follow-up.

 What is PEP?

-PEP, or Post Exposure Prophylaxis, is a 4-week course of anti-HIV drugs that are taken immediately after exposure to prevent infection with HIV.
+PEP, or post-exposure prohylaxis, is a 4-week course of anti-HIV drugs that are taken immediately after exposure to prevent infection with HIV

 PEP IS MOST EFFECTIVE WITHIN UP TO 24 HOURS OF EXPOSURE AND UNLIKELY TO WORK IF NOT TAKEN WITHIN 72 HOURS (THREE DAYS) OF THE SUSPECTED EXPOSURE TO HIV.